crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/smf-byol.md

-* License server â The instance hosts the license servers directly.
+* License server – The instance hosts the license servers directly.
-* License proxy â The instance has network access to the license server, and forwards license server ports to the license server.
+* License proxy – The instance has network access to the license server, and forwards license server ports to the license server.
 For details on how to configure a license proxy instance, see [Step 2: (Optional) License proxy instance setup](#license-proxy "#license-proxy").